-Agricultural worker presented with general discomfort, cough and bleeding sputum
+Agricultural worker with discomfort, cough and bleeding sputum

 image_pdfimage_print